relaxdiego/terminus/README.md

 Install libvirt and Friends
 ---------------------------

-To manage KVM, we will use libvirt as our interface.
-Let install it now:
+To manage KVM, we will use libvirt as our main management interface.
+Let's install it now:

 ```
 sudo apt update